The best AI sentiment analysis tools in 2021

 - The second step is where sentiment analysis comes into play, along categorization, name entity recognition, intention detection, and more

-- Lastly, structured data and conclusions are transferred into their visualization dashboards or business intelligence tools so that it’s easier for the user to conduct historical and predictive analytics.
+- Lastly, structured data and conclusions are transferred into their data visualization suite or business intelligence tools so that it’s easier for the user to conduct historical and predictive analytics.

 You can find information about the pricing upon scheduling a product demo.

-Hitech is a robust solution with services ranging from data analytics, market intelligence, data processing and
+Hitech is a robust sentiment analysis software with services ranging from data analytics, market intelligence, data processing and a sentiment analysis tool.
+They pride themselves in extracting meaning from product and service review in the form of text, speech, emoji, images, visuals etc.

 They divide sentiment analysis into four different segments: